blui/type-conversion-util/README.md

 - ZIP file extraction with detailed summary
 - Archive information and content listing

-## Enterprise-Ready Installation
+## Installation

 No external software required.
-This version uses only Node.js libraries for maximum compatibility and security.
+This project uses only Node.js libraries.

 ### Prerequisites